sismo-core/hydra-s3-zkps/README.md

   <a href="https://www.sismo.io/" target="_blank"></a>
 </div>

 Hydra-S3 is an upgrade of the [Hydra-S2](https://github.com/sismo-core/hydra-s2-zkps) Zero-Knowledge Proving Scheme.
-The major update concerns the possibility to verify a VaultAccount as a source.
+The major update involves the ability to verify a vaultIdentifier both as the source account to prove account inclusion in a group and as the destination account to prove ownership of it.

+In Hydra-s2, the only way to verify a source or a destination was by checking a commitment receipt, which is a signed commitment.
+However, Hydra-s3 introduces increased modularity by enabling the verification of ownership for vaultIdentifiers.
+The ownership of the vaultIdentifier is verified by reconstructing it using the formula: vaultIdentifier = poseidon(vaultSecret, namespace).

 Therefore, Hydra-S3 enables users to generate ZK proofs for the following statements:
 - Ownerships (optional): They own two accounts, a source account and a destination account. (the two are optional, it is possible to only verify the ownership of a single account, or neither of the two)